 The passenger side rear cargo door has a power door lock control mounted on the inside of the door.
 When this lock is pressed, all doors will lock/unlock.

 POWER SIDE VIEW MIRRORS (IF EQUIPPED)

-The ignition may be in any position to adjust the power side view mirrors to adjust the left mirror or to adjust the right mirror
+The ignition may be in any position to adjust the power side view mirrors.
+To adjust your mirrors:

+1. Select to adjust the left mirror or to adjust the right